rociodiaz-sistemas/graphdashAtix/README.txt

 I'm using:
 -Redux Saga for my store, and connected-react-router for the routes.
 -Axios for api calls.
--UI Semantic for the ui layout and a small carousel library for my instructions.
+-UI Semantic for the ui layout and a small carousel library for my introduction.

 That's it!
 Happy testing and coding :)